rust-lang/prev.rust-lang.org/faq.md

 ### How can Rust guarantee "no null pointers"?

-Data values in the language can only be constructed through a fixed set of initializer forms.
-Each of those forms requires that its inputs already be initialized.
-A liveness analysis ensures that local variables are initialized before use.
+The only way to construct a value of type `&Foo` or `&mut Foo` is to specify an existing value of type `Foo` that the reference points to.
+In this way Rust makes sure no null references are introduced.

+### How do I express the absence of a value without `null`?

+You can do that with the `Option` type, which can either be `Some(T)` or `None`. `Some(T)` indicates that a value of type `T` is contained within, while `None` indicates the absence of a value.

 <h2 id="generics">Generics</h2>

-### What is "monomorphisation"?
+### What is "monomorphization"?

-Monomorphisation is the process by which Rust generates specific instances of a generic function based on the types of the various calls to that function.
+Monomorphisation is the process by which Rust generates specific instances of a generic function based on the parameter types of calls to that function.
 This is used to provide static dispatch for generic functions.
-For functions using trait objects for generics, dynamic dispatch is used instead, with calls to the function going through a vtable to identify specific function calls for the provided type implementing the given trait.
+For functions using trait objects for polymorphism, dynamic dispatch is used instead, with calls to the function monomorphized at runtime based on the particular type implementing the boxed trait.

-In C++ people would likely know this as "template instantiation."
-But unlike C++, Rust's monomorphisation is an implementation detail, and not a language feature.

 ### What's the difference between a function and a closure that doesn't capture any variables?

 Functions are a built-in primitive of the language, while closures are essentially syntactic sugar for one of three traits: `Fn`, `FnMut`, and `FnOnce`.
 When you make a closure, the Rust compiler automatically creates a struct implementing the appropriate trait of those three and containing the captured environment variables as members, and makes it so the the struct can be called as a function.

 The big difference between these traits is how they take the `self` parameter. `Fn` takes `&self`, `FnMut` takes `&mut self`, and `FnOnce` takes `self`.

+In the end, functions and closures are operationally equivalent, but have different runtime representations due to their different implementations (as a language primitive and a syntactic sugar over traits, respectively).

 ### What are higher-kinded types, why would I want them, and why doesn't Rust have them?